 Lots of recipes call for only egg whites or yolks, so how do you separate them out?
 One of the easiest methods is to crack the egg with the blunt side of a knife, open the shell into two halves, and pass the yolk several times between the halves, letting the white drop down into the bowl underneath before popping the yolk into a separate vessel.
 Watch our video on how to make meringues to see this technique in action.

-Waste not want not - read our guide to storing and using up leftover whites and yolks.
+Read our guide to storing and using up leftover whites and yolks.

 Bread is a staple, but if you’ve never tasted a fresh loaf when it’s hot from the oven, you’re missing out.
 Mixing flour with water and a gentle pummelling activates gluten, which needs to be developed through kneading to make the dough stretchy and elastic.
 Prepare a flat, clean surface by sprinkling over a little flour, and take your bowl of risen dough.
 Using your fists, ‘knock back’ the dough until it forms a smaller ball, then tip this out onto your kneading surface.
 Using the heel of one hand, push the dough down and forwards, stretching and squashing it.
 Give the dough a quarter turn and fold it in half, then repeat, kneading and turning in a rhythmic manner for as long as the recipe states.
-See this technique in action in our how to make bread video, and prove your bread skills.
+See this technique in action in our how to make bread video and improve your bread skills.

 16. How to prepare chillies